naher94/interchange/_people/stephanieSmid.markdown

 graduation: 2019-5-15

 resume: "stephanieSmid.pdf"
-website: "issuu.com/stephaniesmid/docs/stephanie_smid_design_portfolio_sin"
+website: stephaniesmid.com/
-goal: Paid summer internship
+goal: Full Time
 ---

-I am a graduate student in my first year of the Advanced Architectural Design program.
-During the final year of my undergraduate studies at the University of Virginia, I was introduced to digital fabrication and have been passionate about the field ever since.
-I enjoy exploring how emerging technology can create innovative uses for common materials.
-During my time at Carnegie Mellon, I have become particularly interested in robotic fabrication and how interactive workflows between machines and humans can begin reshaping the fields of architecture and design.
+Hello!
+I am Stephanie, a second year Masters of Advanced Architectural Design student.
+After graduating with a BS in Architecture from the University of Virginia, I worked in traditional design firms before returning for my Masters.
+I'm passionate about digital fabrication and material experimentation.
+I hope to pursue a career that allows me to work at the intersections of design and technology.